-Endurance training, for many, still represents the Holy Grail for weight-loss.
+Endurance training for many still represents the Holy Grail for weight reduction.
 Anytime someone decides to trim down they immediately dust-off their running shoes and bust out their way-too-tight jogging pants.

-But before you jump on your treadmill, huffing and puffing for 2 hours every day, hear me out.
+But before you jump on the treadmill, huffing and puffing for 2 hours every day, hear me out.
 I have a better solution for you.

 Cardio = Fat-Loss?

 More calories burned equals more weight lost (good ol’ energy balance never fails).
 But as I said before (here), if you rely on cardio to create a negative energy balance and drive fat-loss, you’re headed down a one-way street to physique frustration.

 Excessive amounts of cardiovascular exercise will never make up for a shitty diet.
 You’ll literally run yourself into the ground.